-Proper preparation and placement of a bridge take several appointments with Dr. Kraft.
-In most cases a temporary bridge can be fabricated while waiting for the final one.
+Proper preparation and placement of a bridge take several appointments with Dr. Colaruotolo.
+In most cases, a temporary bridge can be fabricated while waiting for the final one.
 Maintaining hygiene around a bridge is imperative to its lifespan.
 Proper hygiene instructions will be given to you when the bridge is delivered.

 Why do I need a dental bridge?